neicnordic/neic-sda/docs/guides/troubleshooting.md

 - the message for the dataset arrives to the mapper service
 - the dataset is created in the database and it includes the correct files by checking the `sda.datasets` and `sda.file_dataset` tables.
+- the dataset has the status `registered` in the `sda.dataset_event_log`
+- the dataset gets the status `released` in the `sda.dataset_event_log`, this might take a while depending on what date was chosen in the submitter portal.

 Once all the submission steps have been verified, we can assume that the pipeline part of the deployment is working properly.